nh-server/switch-guide/docs/user_guide/emummc/sending_payload.md

 &nbsp;

 !!! danger "If nothing happens after you send the payload"
-    If your console's screen remains black after you've sent Hekate, it's possible your payload was corrupted, or that your console is patched.
+    If your console's screen remains black after you've sent TegraExplorer, it's possible your payload was corrupted, or that your console is patched.
 If your payload injector program shows that 0 bytes were sent, then it is definitely patched, so you'll be unable to proceed with the rest of the guide.

 &nbsp;